Video-Miner/Releases/Readme_Windows.md

 1. Click the ```Stop Video Miner Pool``` shortcut in the start menu.

 2. Run VideoMiner.msi as Admin and install Video Miner.
 This will download the newest release.
+If asked to uninstall first, follow the steps to do so and run the installer again to reinstall Video Miner with the latest version.